ant-design/ant-design/components/date-picker/index.en-US.md

 <DatePicker locale={locale} />;
 ```

-**Note:** Part of locale of DatePicker, MonthPicker, RangePicker, WeekPicker is read from value.
+**Note:** Part of locale of DatePicker, MonthPicker, RangePicker (except `mode`), WeekPicker is read from value.
 So, please set the locale of moment correctly.

 ```jsx
 // The default locale is en-US, if you want to use other locale, just set locale in entry file globally.